elmar-hinz/Cool/README.md

 }
 ```

-It depends on the service type, what it uses as $mixedCriteria and how
+It depends on the service type, what `canServe` uses as $mixedCriteria
-it decides to answer with TRUE or FALSE based on this criteria.
+and how it evaluates its answer.
+If you don't set a stricter type for
+$mixedCriteria in the interface definition,  you should at least
+document it in that place.

 **Hint:**